 In the previous subsection, we confirmed that recovering persistent neurons becomes exponentially harder as the network depth increases.
 In other words, as the number of layers grows, an adversary needs an exponentially larger number of queries to recover all neurons.
 Consequently, in order to run the algorithm of Carlini et al. in polynomial time with respect to the number of neurons, the estimation of dead or persistent neurons with sufficiently small $\varepsilon$ must be disregarded.

-In the following subsections, we analyze the error that arises when estimating neurons in deeper layers under the condition that at least one persistent neuron could not be recovered in an earlier layer.
-We show that, when the width of hidden layers is $d$, this results in an additional error of order $O(d^{-1/2})$.
-This implies that if even a single persistent neuron is missed in a earlier layer, a large estimation error will propagate into subsequent layers, causing the attack to fail.
-Here, we assume that consistency checks can still be carried out.\footnote{In practice, the presence of persistent neurons may also prevent consistency from holding, but in this analysis we assume consistency works and focus on the noise added to neuron recovery.
-If neuron recovery fails, it ultimately means that existing attacks do not succeed.}
+In the following subsections, we analyze the error that arises when estimating neurons in deeper layers under the condition that at least one persistent neuron has not been recovered in an earlier layer.
+We show that this leads to an additional unavoidable error in neuron signature estimation.
+This implies that if even a single persistent neuron is missed in an earlier layer, the resulting estimation error propagates to subsequent layers and may cause the attack to fail.
+Here, we assume that consistency checks can still be performed.\footnote{In practice, the presence of persistent neurons may also break consistency.
+However, in this analysis we assume that consistency checks remain valid and focus only on the additional noise introduced into neuron recovery.
+If neuron recovery fails, it ultimately indicates that existing attacks are unsuccessful.}

 To this end, we first recall the original neuron recovery algorithm presented by Carlini et al. and explain how the presence of persistent neurons in earlier layers affects recovery.
-Next, we analyze the error introduced by persistent neurons under simplified conditions, showing that an error of order $O(d^{-1/2})$ appears when the model width is $d$.
+Next, we analyze the error introduced by persistent neurons under simplified conditions, showing that an error appears.
 Finally, in \cref{subsec:error_experiment}, we experimentally confirm the impact of persistent neurons.